 When to Buy New Clothes

 When there’s a specific event requiring specific clothing, new may be your best bet.
-We buy a lot of new clothes from clearance racks, but only when the price is right, and often at outlet malls, the price for new items on clearance is equitable to thrift stores.
+We buy a lot of new clothes from clearance racks, but only when the price is right, and often at outlet malls, the price for new items on clearance is comparable to thrift stores.

 When it comes to books, the library is your best friend.
 With all of the ways to get free books today, it makes little sense to spend a lot of money on them.